openfaas/openfaas.github.io/_posts/2018-11-28-template-store.md

 ---
-title: Introducing the OpenFaaS template store
+title: Introducing the Template Store for OpenFaaS
 description: Alex Ellis walks us through how OpenFaaS approaches serverless packaging and the new "Template Store" feature making it easy to discover custom function templates.
 date: 2018-11-28
 image: /images/template-store/tea-store.jpg